yash-srivastava19/yash-srivastava19.github.io/index.md

 ## Projects 🧰
 Here I'll pin some of my favorite projects, more on the research 👨‍🔬 side(Feel free to critique me on this(and try to contribute if possible :) ) :
+  - [**Arrakis**](https://github.com/yash-srivastava19/arrakis) (Looking for contributors) : Arrakis is a library to conduct, track and visualize mechanistic interpretability experiments.

   - [**Secure BPE**](https://github.com/yash-srivastava19/sec_bpe) (Work in Progress) : A modified, secure version of Byte Pair Encoding algorithm.

   - [**Collaborative Debating**](https://github.com/yash-srivastava19/collaborative-debating) (Work in Progress) : A hacky implementation of the paper "Improving Factuality and Reasoning in Language Models through Multiagent Debate".